This Association shall be known as the Saint Paul Senior Workers’ Association.

 Section 11.
-The Spring Conference Chairperson shall be responsible for planning the spring conference, and may appoint a standing committee to assist in performing all duties pertaining to this office (see appendix).
+The Spring Conference Chairperson shall be responsible for planning the spring conference and may appoint a standing committee to assist in performing all duties pertaining to this office (see appendix).

 Election of the Board Members

 Section 1.
-All Board members shall be elected for a one-year term at the annual meeting.
+All Board members shall be elected for a two-year term at the annual meeting.
 The board may vote to extend unlimited terms of board members as approved by the board and voted on by membership in December.
 The Board shall assume office on January 1st.

 Section 3.
-Should a Board member resign or miss consecutive board meetings without cause during the Association’s year, the President shall appoint, subject to the approval of the Board, a member of the Association to assume the position for the balance of the year.
+Should a Board member resign or miss consecutive board meetings without cause during the Association’s year, the President may appoint, subject to the approval of the Board, a member of the Association to assume the position for the balance of the year.

 Section 4.
 In the event of the President’s resignation, the Vice-President shall assume the duties and responsibilities of the President.